NtshebetsengM/NtshebetsengM/README.md

 [4]: https://www.linkedin.com/in/ntshebetseng-moloi-3a2900317/
 [5]: https://www.github.com/NtshebetsengM

+or email me at ntsebetsengmoloi@gmail.com

+### more about me
+I love diving into sci-fi and fantasy novels, getting lost in different worlds.
+When I’m not reading, you’ll often find me enjoying music, playing with my dog(Yahoo), or exploring new food.
+Life’s better with a good book, a great tune, and a furry friend by my side!
 <!--
 **NtshebetsengM/NtshebetsengM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.